Vortex-cyber-bit/Vortex-cyber-bit/README.md

 - 👋 Hi, I’m @Vortex-cyber-bit
 - 👀 I’m interested in proggraming websites
-- 🌱 I’m currently learning Bootstrap
+- 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on .
 - 📫 How to reach me ...
 - 😄 Pronouns: He me
-- ⚡ Fun fact: I play roblox
+- ⚡ Fun fact: I play Roblox

 <!---
 Vortex-cyber-bit/Vortex-cyber-bit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.